 - We are you based/located/situated?
 We are based in the Cradle Moon Conservatory, off Beyers Naude Drive, Muldersdrift, Johannesburg, Gauteng, South Africa.
 Unfortunately, we do not have branches nationally, all training is done at our Academy in Johannesburg.
 This enables us to do your practical’s at O R Tambo International Airport.

-- What are the qualification required for a South African Licensed Flight Attendant?
+- What are the qualifications required for a South African Licensed Flight Attendant?
 The student must be 18 years or older Grade 12/Matric or equivalent (chat with us, we do make exceptions) Proficient in English (International standard language requirement) Medically fit

 - How do I register for the IFAC or SFAC Course?
-You can go to our registration page on our website, complete the registration form, then click the register button, this will email us your form directly, or request a Registration Form to complete manually, once you have completed your Registration Form, you must email to us on email@example.com.
-To secure your seat on the relevant course, you must make a deposit of R500.00, and email us proof thereof, or pay directly online on our website.
+You can go to our registration page on our website, complete the registration form, then click the register button, this will email us your form directly, or request a Registration Form to complete manually, once you have completed your Registration Form, you must email to us on firstname.lastname@example.org.
+To secure your name on the list on the relevant course, you must make a deposit of R500.00, and email us proof thereof, or pay directly online on our website.
 Once we have received proof of payment for registration fee and your registration form, we will contact you directly with the next steps for you to start out awesome course.

 - How does payment for the course work?
 As we are not a licensed Financial Institution but rather a licensed training Institution by law we are not allowed to offer study loans.
 We do however work closely with a loan instituion to see if you qualify for a study loan, this is for SA Citizens only.
 We do not offer the course for free.
 Contact us for our fee structure.